microsoft/botframework-solutions/docs/skills/productivity-todo.md

 # ToDo Skill (Productivity)
 The ToDo Skill provides ToDo related capabilities to a Virtual Assistant.
-The most common scenarios have been implemented in this first release with additional scenarios in development.
+The most common scenarios have been implemented in this beta release, with additional scenarios in development.

 ## Table of Contents
 - [Supported Scenarios](#supported-scenarios)